abhilashraju/reactor/design/reactor.md

     EXPECT_EQ(std::equal(begin(captured), end(captured), begin(totest)), true);
     EXPECT_EQ(finished, true);
 ```
-The above code is an example of flux in which list strings were originated from source and lands in sink.
-Then from the sink function we are capturing the data in another container for varification.
+The above code is an example of flux where a list of strings originated from a Source and lands in a Sink.
+The Sink captures the data in another container for varification.

-Custom Generator
+#### Custom Generator
 ```
     auto m2 = Flux<std::string>::generate(
         [myvec = std::vector<std::string>{"hi", "hello"},